mitre/im_sample_algorithm/docs/README.md

 ## EUROCONTROL BADA Development Necessary

-This code uses [EUROCONTROL's BADA](https://eurocontrol.int/services/bada) for aircraft performance data that drive the aircraft dynamics modeling.
+This code uses [EUROCONTROL's BADA](https://eurocontrol.int/services/bada) for aircraft performance data.
 However, BADA functionality and code cannot be provided due to licensing restrictions imposed by EUROCONTROL.
-Therefore, stub classes exist in this code repository that represent MITRE's suggested implementation in order to use this software.
-See /include/aaesim/Bada.h and BadaWithCalc.h.
-Please complete an implementation of these classes before using the code.
+Please complete your own implementation of these concepts before using the code.
+See our related project, the [FIM MOPS Aircraft Dynamics & Control Model](https://mitre.github.io/FMACM), for a guide of what is needed.

 ## Related Project